AdobeDocs/campaign-classic.en/help/technotes/using/impact-ims-migration.md

 ---
 # Update Campaign interface after IMS migration {#impact-ims-migration}

-To enhance security and streamline the authentication process, Adobe Campaign strongly recommends migrating end-user authentication from the traditional login/password method to the Adobe Identity Management System (IMS).
-All operators should adopt [Adobe Identity Management System (IMS)](https://helpx.adobe.com/enterprise/using/identity.html) for accessing Campaign.

 Once you have [migrated your Campaign technical operators to Developer Console](ims-migration.md) and [transitioned to IMS for end-user authentication](migrate-users-to-ims.md), the last step is to enable the user interface and API restrictions to remove options and capabilities which are specific to native authentication.
 This update is available starting Campaign v7.4.1.

 ## Enable IMS restrictions {#ims-restrictions}